Przejdź do treści głównej

 AKS – Azure Kubernetes Service

 Good balance between managed and control.
-FREE control plane is a major advantage.
+The free control plane is a real cost advantage.

 +Control plane FREE = save $73/mth per cluster